JieChungChang/WoWSong/README.md

     3. One post have many likes

 * member_like table (FK: id, PK1: post_id, PK2: member_account)
-    1. One member belongs to many member_like
+    1. One member_like belongs to a member
-    2. One post belongs to many member_like
+    2. One member_like belongs to a post

 * comment table(FK: id, PK1: post_id, PK2: member_account)
-    2. One post have many comments
+    1. One comment belongs to a post
-    3. One post have many likes
+    2. One comment belongs to a member

 * follow table(FK: id, PK1: acoount, PK2: follow_account)
-    2. One post have many comments
+    1. One follow belongs to a member
-    3. One post have many likes
+    2. One follow belongs to a follower

 # WoWSong-API-Doc